javiac/textManager/README.md

 Texts manager
 =

+## Launch the app
+Open dist/index.html in your browser

 ## Running the app for development
 Install the node dependencies
 ```
 npm install
 ```
-Compile and pack the files using webpack
+Compile and pack the files
 ```
 npm run build
 ```